Purchasing your Sprintax Access Code

 - I-797 Approval Notice (if on H-1B status)

 - Any Income Documents (W-2, Form 1042S, Form 1099, etc.) - if applicable

 - WSU ID (student or staff)

-- Check book (for paying taxes or providing refund information)
+- Checkbook (for paying taxes or providing refund information)

 - The name and office telephone number of your academic advisor, graduate program director, or department head.

-W-2's are issued to everyone who worked and were paid by an employer during previous year unless all wages were exempt under a tax treaty.
+W-2's are issued to everyone who worked and was paid by an employer during the previous year unless all wages were exempt under a tax treaty.
 It lists the total income and all the taxes that have already been withheld and may include Federal, State, Social Security and Medicare.
 These forms are employer-specific, so if you had a job anywhere other than at WSU, you will also have a Form W-2 from that employer that you will need to file your tax return.
 Your WSU Form W-2 will be mailed by January 31 to the last known address on file in the payroll system as of December 31.
 If you have lost the W-2 from WSU that was sent to you, or you believe that you have not received one, please contact WSU Payroll or Career Services.
 If you worked off campus for another employer during previous year be sure that your off campus employer sends you a W-2 or 1099 for that period of employment.

 If you have not yet received a Form W-2 there could be several reasons:

 - You had no compensation (job) income during the tax year.